MinecraftU/mcu-curriculum/level_5/mac_cmd_line_instructions.md

 ## Build the Example Mods

-From the command line in Terminal, use `cd` to changing into the MinecraftByExampel folder.
+From the command line in Terminal, use `cd` to changing into the MinecraftByExample folder.
 Then run:

 `./gradlew setupDecompWorkspace`